aryella-lacerda/react-native-accessibility-engine/README.md

 ## Goals

 - [x] Create an engine capable of traversing a component tree making accessibility-related checks
-- [x] Use [React Test Render](https://reactjs.org/docs/test-renderer.html) for rendering and traversing because it'll probably already be installed in most apps and is pretty easy to use
 - [x] Create an app to showcase accessiblity best-practices
 - [x] Keep it open-source!